toulousecleanup/toulousecleanup/README.md

 The devices are managable on the SigFox backend: https://backend.sigfox.com/device/list Ask Alexis Eskenazi for the login / password.

-Devices source code is available at: https://github.com/toulousecleanup/sigfoxDevices
+Devices source code is available at: https://github.com/toulousecleanup/sigfoxDevices.
+The README.md of sigfoxDevices repo contains a lot of information, you may want to read it.